Please expand the areas below for frequently asked questions and their answers, plus some general information on the causes of poor AV sync.

 Frame rates

 For example, a film playing at 23.98 frames needs a display running at 23.98 or 47.95 frames.
-Content at 24 frames will be OK at 24 or 48 frames, and yes, 47.95 isn't "close enough" for there not to be an issue.
-Note that many domestic displays will only show the input frame rate rounded to the nearest whole number, so content sent at 23.98 will almost certainly be indicated as 24.
+Content at 24 frames will be OK at 24 or 48 frames, and yes, 47.95 isn’t “close enough” for there not to be an issue.
+Many domestic displays will only show the input frame rate rounded to the nearest whole number, so content sent at 23.98 will almost certainly be indicated as 24.

 Measurement position